astrodbtoolkit/AstrodbKit/docs/index.rst

 ===================

 If users perform changes to a database, they will want to output this to disk to be version controlled.
-**Astrodbkit2** provides methods to save an individual source or reference table as well as the entire data.
+**AstrodbKit** provides methods to save an individual source or reference table as well as the entire data.
 We recommend the later to output the entire contents to disk::

     # Save single object